MiguelSombrero/sql-query-builder/docs/design.md

 This design also ensures that query builder does not allow user to build invalid SQL, e.g. `QueryFactory.select().column("firstname).alias("f").alias("f").alias() ...`.
 Therefore, there is relatively large amount of classes with minimum functionality.

+Arrows ----> in class diagrams represents direction the flow goes.
+For example `FirstTable` creates `Table`, but when you are in `Table`, you cannot go back to `FirstTable`.

 ## Select statement

 `SELECT` queries is implemented in package `/main/java/builder/statement/select`.